 What sort of technology will I need?

-To be successful in your courses, you will need certain technologies, such as a computer and a reliable internet connection.
+You will need a relatively modern computer and a reliable internet connection.
 If you cannot make that purchase now, make sure you can study, access course sites, and complete assignments at a public library or other public access location.
 Make sure the access site operating times are convenient for you.

 What are the specifications for the computer and software required for me to participate in my course?

-A systems check may be run on your computer the first time you log into Desire2Learn (D2L), the online course learning platform.
-The systems check ensures that students have installed everything needed to run D2L.
-You should have a fairly modern computer to best participate in online courses.
+A systems check may be run on your computer the first time you log into D2L, the online learning management system.
+The systems check ensures that you have installed everything needed to use D2L.
+You need a fairly modern computer to effectively participate in online courses.

 What level of internet access will I need?

-Students need a reliable computer and Internet connection to successfully complete
+You need a reliable computer and Internet connection to successfully complete an online

-an online course.
-Students who do not have a computer may access their courses via the
+course.
+Students who do not have a computer may access their courses via the MTSU